Cape May Point, New Jersey: Law enforcement and public safety

 Cape May Point Volunteer Fire Department provides fire department services.
 The spring 1908 Lankenau Villa fire prompted Cape May Point officials to ask for a fire department to be organized the following July, and the borough had two fire carts by 1911.
-In 1923 a borough ordinance allowed the Cape May Point Volunteer Fire Department to be established, with a truck and fire station acquired and established, respectively, in 1924.
+In 1923 a borough ordinance allowed for the creation of the Cape May Point Volunteer Fire Department, with a truck and fire station acquired and established, respectively, in 1924.

-Cape May Point currently relies on Cape May City and West Cape May Borough police for patrols.
 From the establishment of Cape May Point borough it had an independent police department using ordinary residents filling in as "special" police instead of salaried police, although eventually its police department was reformed into a standard one.
-Cape May Point began contracting with West Cape May Police in 1986 and with Cape May City police in 2001.
+Cape May Point began contracting with West Cape May Police in 1986.
+Cape May Point ended the arrangement in 2001, which contributed to West Cape May disbanding its police department, about 40 percent of which had been paid for by Cape May Point.
+The two boroughs then contracted with Cape May City to provide law enforcement for both, effective upon the dissolution of the West Cape May Police on January 1, 2002.
+The three-municipality law enforcement arrangement, which had been discussed for over 25 years, was the first of its kind in New Jersey and proved popular.

 Cape May Point, upon incorporation, had a one-room jail.
 Joe Jordan, author of Cape May Point, The Illustrated History-1875 to the Present, stated that "if one is to believe local gossip" that the jail likely served as a drunk tank, and Jordan wrote that it "may have held several world's records as the smallest jail, with the fewest inmates, and the shortest periods of incarceration."
 The borough put the facility for sale in 1927 but rejected the sole bid and turned it into storage for the fire department after moving it behind the current fire station location.
 It was moved to Historic Cold Spring Village in Cold Spring in 1983.